How to Get Better Skin with Flaxseed Oil

 Occasionally, a initial detoxification effect is experienced, where symptoms are temporarily worsened.
 In cases like this it would be best to cut the dosage back to a half, or even a quarter, and gradually increase the amount taken over coming weeks as your body’s tolerance level increases.

-Even the best quality flaxseed oil, like this one I get, is usually cheaper than fish oil and has many other benefits, so even with its lower converted EPA/DHA, it is still an excellent addition to the diet for those looking to improve their skin and treat skin problems.
+Even the best quality flaxseed oil, like this one I get, is usually much cheaper than fish oil and has many other health benefits, so even with its lower converted EPA/DHA, it is still an excellent addition to the diet for those looking to improve their skin and treat inflammation problems like acne.

 Even better, you could take both fresh flaxseed oil and a high-quality fish oil daily to really boost your omega-3 and feed healthy skin cells.